 Why might Nurse Molly look at August with very nice eyes?

-Dialogue is the words a character says aloud.
+Dialogue refers to the words a character says aloud.
 Dialogue is usually paired with a short phrase, or speaker tag, that tells you who is speaking.
 One example of a speaker tag is she said.
 List two additional speaker tags from the passage.

 What punctuation mark is used to show the start and end of dialogue?